MartinBradbury/walking-the-wainwrights/README.md

 #### Upload a photo

 On the gallery page logged in users are able to upload photos.
-The upload photo uses a javascript widget from cloudinary which presents users with many ways to upload the photo.
+The upload photo uses a JavaScript widget from cloudinary which presents users with many ways to upload the photo.
 The widget also takes care of image formatting but only allows users to upload photos less than 10mb.
 The users have to then give the photo a title and brief description which will be displayed on the gallery card and detail.
 These are required fields.
 Once submitted the users are presented with a message informing them they the image has been submitted and waiting approval.

 #### Upload image form
 ![Upload Image](/readme_imgs/gallery/uploadformd.png)

-#### Upload image widge
+#### Upload image widget
 Desktop:
 ![upload widget desktop](/readme_imgs/gallery/widget.png)